 The proposal form (click here) can be submitted to Cyndi Nobles, HESI Branch Administrator (firstname.lastname@example.org), at any time.
 Proposals are reviewed as they are received, and a response (positive or negative) is provided to the submitter within 4-6 weeks of submission.
 The review process will involve three stages according to defined criteria (see below).

-The first stage will be a review by the senior HESI staff with an emphasis on the availability of staff resources.
-The second stage will be a review by the leadership of the HESI Emerging Issues Steering Committee (EISC) (i.e., Chair and Vice Chair), who will evaluate the scientific merits of the proposal with an emphasis on the objectives and relevance.
-At the discretion of the EISC leadership, additional scientific opinion may be sought from the sponsorship of the EISC.
-The final stage will be a review by the Executive Committee of the HESI Board of Trustees, who will integrate staff and EISC recommendations into its decision.
+The first stage will be a review by senior HESI staff with an emphasis on the availability of staff resources.
+The second stage will be a review by the leadership of the HESI Emerging Issues Committee (EIC), who will evaluate the scientific merits of the proposal with an emphasis on objectives and relevance.
+At the discretion of the EIC leadership, additional scientific opinions may be sought from the membership of the EIC.
+The final stage will be a review by the Executive Committee of the HESI Board of Trustees, who will integrate staff and EIC recommendations into their decision.

 A qualifying proposal will meet the following criteria:

 Note: These criteria are set out as a guideline.
 If a proposal diverges in whole or in part from these guidelines, the submitter is encouraged to contact HESI staff to discuss feasibility.